 Here are some of the more frequently asked questions about WHINSEC in general.

-The Institute is on the main post of Fort Benning, adjacent to Columbus, GA.
+The Institute campus is on Baltzell Avenue in Fort Benning, which is adjacent to Columbus, GA.

 Yes.
 Please call (706) 545-1923.

-During 2000, Congress saw a need in this post Cold-War world for an institute that would provide professional education and training for military, law enforcement and civilian leaders from throughout the Western Hemisphere.
+Because of the long-established relationships with the countries of this region, especially through the Organization of American States, the U.S. has had security cooperation strategies that include promoting the professionalism and capabilities of all the security forces.
+One aspect of that is education and training.
+In 2000, Congress saw a need in this post-Cold-War world for an institute that would provide that professional education and training for military, law enforcement and civilian security officials from throughout the Western Hemisphere, with particular attention to supporting democratic governments, ethics, and human rights.
 WHINSEC was created by law, the 2001 Defense Authorization Act, 10 USC, Sec 2166, and opened its doors Jan.
 17, 2001.
-Courses run the gamut from disaster relief and peace keeping operations to the 49-week officer command and general staff course.
+Courses are focused on current challenges to security, including illicit trafficking, natural and man-made disasters, and threats to peace.

 The purpose of the institute is to provide professional education and training to eligible personnel of nations of the Western Hemisphere within the context of the democratic principles set forth in the charter of the Organization of American States (to which the United States is a signatory).
 Those principles are: